 Two potential tokenization disadvantages are:

-Using payment processor specific tokenization, for example, can lock you in to that particular payment processor.
-Select a tokenization service that is payment processor neutral and supports multiple payment processors to avoid lock-in.
+Using payment processor specific tokenization, for example, can lock you into that particular payment processor.
+To avoid lock-in, select a tokenization service that is payment processor neutral supports multiple payment processors, and which will return your tokenized data if you need it for future migration.

 When selecting a tokenization service, consider how easily the data could be transferred to a different service in the future.
 With the AuricVault® service you'll always be able to retrieve your original data.
 Auric will even help you migrate to another service.

 Using the tokenized data requires it be detokenized and retrieved from a remote service.
-This introduces a small overhead to the process which is negligible in most situations.
-However, in high-speed automation situations a company might find that sub-millisecond response times from local storage is more important than the data separation security provided by tokenization.
+This introduces a small increase in transaction time to the process which is negligible in most situations.
+However, in high-speed automation situations, a company might find that sub-millisecond response times from local storage is more important than the data separation security provided by tokenization.